 Dairy Farmers of America v.
-Cacique, Inc. (DFA)We secured a $14,305,418 verdict for DFA, the largest manufacturer of Hispanic-style cheeses and creams in the world.
+Cacique, Inc.We secured a $14.3 million verdict for DFA, the largest manufacturer of Hispanic-style cheeses and creams in the world.
 Under a contract between DFA and Cacique, DFA supplied approximately 22 million pounds of milk each month.
-In August 2007, Cacique suddenly terminated the contract on 10 days’ notice, which DFA claimed was a breach of the contract’s six-month notice requirement.
-Cacique attempted to justify the termination by arguing that in 2004 it had to recall several batches of defective cheese that it claimed were caused by DFA milk, and that it had only learned the defect was DFA’s fault in August 2007.
-Cacique cross-complained seeking damages for the recall and damage to its reputation as a result of the recall.
-However, after a five-week trial, the court found that (1) Cacique breached its contract with DFA, (2) Cacique failed to show that DFA delivered defective milk in 2004, (3) DFA had negotiated with Cacique in good faith, (4) Cacique did not act in good faith in its dealings with DFA, and (5) the court did not believe Cacique’s claimed justification for the termination.
+In August 2007, Cacique suddenly terminated the contract on 10 days’ notice, which DFA claimed was a breach of the contract’s six-month-notice requirement.
+Cacique attempted to justify the termination by arguing that in 2004 it had to recall several batches of defective cheese that it claimed were caused by DFA milk and that it had learned the defect was DFA’s fault only in August 2007.
+Cacique cross-complained, seeking damages for the recall and damage to its reputation as a result of the recall.
+However, after a five-week trial, the court found that (1) Cacique breached its contract with DFA, (2) Cacique failed to show that DFA delivered defective milk in 2004, (3) DFA had negotiated with Cacique in good faith, and (4) Cacique did not act in good faith in its dealings with DFA.
+The court did not believe Cacique’s claimed justification for the termination.

 Hailey v.
-Blue ShieldThe issue of when health insurers are entitled to cancel an individual’s health insurance policy for misrepresenting his or her health history at the time of enrollment has been a hot issue in California for several years and has also received federal attention.
-In this case, the plaintiffs, a married couple, alleged that our client Blue Shield had wrongfully rescinded their health coverage, leaving them with hundreds of thousands of dollars in unpaid medical bills after a devastating car accident.
-Not only was this case the seminal lawsuit concerning rescission, but it was the first rescission case in California to proceed to a jury trial.
+Blue Shield of CaliforniaThe issue of when a health insurer is entitled to cancel an individual’s health insurance policy for misrepresenting his or her health history at the time of enrollment has been a hot issue in California for several years and has also received nationwide attention.
+In this case, the plaintiffs, a married couple, alleged that our client, Blue Shield of California, had wrongfully rescinded their health coverage, leaving them with hundreds of thousands of dollars in unpaid medical bills after a devastating car accident.
+Not only was this case the seminal lawsuit concerning rescission, but it was also the first rescission case in California to proceed to a jury trial.
 As the trial progressed and the evidence mounted that the plaintiffs had engaged in willful misconduct, it became evident that they could not continue.
 In a dramatic conclusion, the plaintiffs confessed that they had intentionally sought to mislead Blue Shield and agreed that Blue Shield had done nothing wrong.
-Following their confession, the trial court entered a directed verdict in favor of Blue Shield and the health insurance industry breathed a collective sigh of relief.
+Following their confession, the trial court entered a directed verdict in favor of Blue Shield, and the health insurance industry breathed a collective sigh of relief.

 Watanabe v.
-Blue ShieldIn 2007, Manatt won a landmark case at trial for the healthcare and health insurance industries.
+Blue Shield of CaliforniaIn 2007, Manatt won a landmark case at trial for the healthcare and health insurance industries.
 The plaintiff was a woman who feared she had a brain tumor.
 Her doctor requested an MRI, but the doctor’s supervising medical group denied the request.
 Later, while visiting Japan, the plaintiff collapsed.
 An MRI revealed that she had a brain tumor the size of a lemon.
 She sued the medical group and her health insurance plan, Blue Shield.
 The case appeared to be so strong for the plaintiff that Michael Moore tried to film the trial for Sicko, his movie indicting the U.S. healthcare system.
 We prevented Moore from turning the case into a circus and, through a month-long trial, secured a favorable verdict for Blue Shield.
-In late 2008, our appellate specialists secured its position as a landmark case by obtaining a unanimous published opinion from the California Court of Appeal that cuts off a massive zone of liability for both healthcare providers and health insurers by holding that they are not vicariously liable for each other’s conduct.
+In late 2008, our appellate lawyers secured its position as a landmark case by obtaining a unanimous published opinion from the California Court of Appeal that cuts off a massive zone of liability for both healthcare providers and health insurers by holding that they are not vicariously liable for each other’s conduct.

 Greene v.
-Julien’s Auction HouseWe represented Julien’s Auction House in a case brought by Milton H. Greene, involving the unauthorized use of photographs of Marilyn Monroe in connection with an auction of Monroe memorabilia on consignment from the Estate of Marilyn Monroe.
+Julien’s Auction HouseWe represented Julien’s Auction House in a case brought by Milton H. Greene involving the unauthorized use of photographs of Marilyn Monroe in connection with an auction of Monroe memorabilia on consignment from the estate of Marilyn Monroe.
 We were brought in as special trial counsel after summary adjudication had been granted to Greene on the issue of liability.
 After a full trial on the issue of damages, the jury returned a verdict of approximately $34,000, even though Greene had previously demanded $2.9 million.

 Ticketmaster v.
-Cleveland Cavaliers Operating Co., LLCThe Cavaliers had entered into an agreement to use only our client Ticketmaster’s services and products.
-However, they started using a service and product by Flash Seats (a company controlled by the same principals as the Cavaliers).
+Cleveland Cavaliers Operating Co., LLCThe Cavaliers organization had entered into an agreement to use only our client Ticketmaster’s services and products.
+However, the organization started using a service and product by Flash Seats (a company controlled by the same principals as the Cavaliers).
 Following a bench trial, the court ruled that the Cavaliers organization had breached its agreement with Ticketmaster and entered a permanent injunction enjoining the Cavaliers from using Flash Seats.

-© 2013 Manatt, Phelps & Phillips, LLP.
+© 2016 Manatt, Phelps & Phillips, LLP.
 All rights reserved.